ku-sldg/plih/_intro/2-Formal-Systems.md

 ## Syntax

 The _syntax_ of a formal system defines the form of _terms_ in that system.
 Syntax is frequently defined using a _grammar_ as defined in Chapter 1.
+We're not going to do much with syntax, so little needs to be said other than providing a basic definition.

 The _alphabet_ of a grammar is a set of atomic symbols representing syntax elements that cannot be decomposed further.
 The _rules_ of a grammar define legal orderings of symbols.
 The set of strings that are in the closure of the alphabet with respect to application of grammar rules is defined as the formal language described by the grammar.